FygCafe/fygcafe.github.io/lore.md

 #### Residents
 Residents live in the back of the Cafe, since they have no family to go back to Fyg Cafe allows them to have their own rooms in either the back of the Cafe or in tree-dorms near the Cafe.
 Residence is usually not permanent, since Fyg gives them many opportunities to move away and start their lives again.
 However for people who are having difficulty and need assistance, the Cafe will always provide.

 ### About the Kingdom of Cadena

-Since I may have gone overboard with Cadena lore, I created an entirely new page for it which is linked here: [click me!!](https://www.notion.so/Kingdom-of-Cadena-64cf51d733764aea89a15b309811c307)
+Since I may have gone overboard with Cadena lore, I created an entirely new page for it which is linked [here](https://www.notion.so/Kingdom-of-Cadena-64cf51d733764aea89a15b309811c307).